How To Submit Music For TV & Film

 When first getting started with music licensing, a combination of options 2 and 3 is ideal.

-I’ll explain why in a minute but first, let me tell you why I wouldn’t focus on option 1 and signing a publishing deal right from the start.
+I’ll explain why in a minute but first, let me tell you why I wouldn’t focus on option 1 and sign a publishing deal right from the start.

-First of all, you’d need as much time researching publishers as you’d need research music libraries, might as well stay in control of your catalogue then!
+First of all, you’d need as much time researching publishers as you’d need researching music libraries, might as well stay in control of your catalogue then!

 Secondly, publishers usually won’t want to sign you until you’ve proven you’re financially viable.
 Publishers who want to sign you before you’ve had any success are not always good news….
 Whatever their sales pitch, it’s more likely that they’re taking a punt on your music and trying to beef up their roster to look more impressive and professional.
 That doesn’t mean they can’t work for you.
 It just means that there’s no guarantee that they can make you any money and signing your catalogue over to them on an exclusive basis is probably not a great idea.